Wobblyyyy/Pathfinder2/project_releases.md

 <h2>What should I download?</h2>

+<h3>After October 27, 2021</h3>

+Pathfinder2 releases are released in a single form - one JAR file that contains all of the libraries related to Pathfinder2.
+This was done to simplify installation, and also partially because I'm really lazy.

+<h3>Prior to October 27, 2021</h3>

 Each of Pathfinder's releases will be released with several assets.
 As of September 9th, 2021, those assets will be:
 - Pathfinder2 Geometry